Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Now that you have a new card, start using it for everything.
 Whatever you’re buying — your morning latte, movie tickets or your next book for nighttime reading — charge it to your credit card.
 Of course, use your card for everyday purchases like gas and groceries.

 You may even get bonus points or miles for certain types of spending.
-For example, the Blue Cash Preferred® Card gives you an eye-popping 6% cash back on groceries.
+For example, the Blue Cash Preferred® Card from American Express gives you an eye-popping 6% cash back on groceries.
 That’s a sweet bonus as you’re working toward your minimum spending requirement.

 2. Buy gift cards for your regular shopping.